marcobiedermann/search-engine-optimization/readme.md

 ### Browser Extensions
 * **[MozBar](//moz.com/tools/seo-toolbar):** The SEO Toolbar from Moz gives you quick access to many on-page SEO factors, Domain & Page Authority plus a quick nofollow toggle.
 Download the Free Toolbar today!

+### WordPress Plugins
+* **[All in One SEO Pack](//wordpress.org/plugins/all-in-one-seo-pack/):** The most downloaded plugin for WordPress (almost 30 million downloads).
+Use All in One SEO Pack to automatically optimize your site for Search Engines
+* **[Yoast SEO](//wordpress.org/plugins/wordpress-seo/):** Improve your WordPress SEO: Write better content and have a fully optimized WordPress site using Yoast SEO plugin.

 ## Books
 * **[SEO 2016: Learn Search Engine Optimization](//www.amazon.com/dp/1512275069/ref=cm_sw_su_dp):** A Comprehensive Must-Have Guide to SEO in Today's Competitive Search Environment